-Elizabeth has only been in insurance for four years.
-But for two of those years, she has bagged the Young Agent of the Year Award at the AKI Awards.
+Elizabeth has been in the insurance industry for only four years.
+But for two of those years, she has been the Youngest of the Top 20 General Insurance Agents at the AKI Awards.

 How has your time in insurance been?